Yes you who must leave everything that you

 Donna avoids looking at her reflection in the large mirror along the wall of the ladies room, not wanting another peek at the person so obviously unsuited for anyone.
 She beelines for the nearest stall and shuts herself in, just wanting to be alone for minute and do her damn best not to cry.
 She should just head home, but that champagne has already made her a bit tipsy, so she knows she’ll have to hang out her for a bit until she sobers up enough to drive.
-On the other hand, maybe splashing some cold water on her face will help speed up sobriety, so she heads to the sink (proudly not crying) and starts her petite hands under the faucet when none other than Ms Bimbo herself strolls up to the sink right next to her to freshen her make-up.
+On the other hand, maybe splashing some cold water on her face will help speed up sobriety, so she heads to the sink (proudly not crying) and runs her petite hands under the faucet when none other than Ms. Bimbo herself strolls up to the sink right next to her to freshen up.

 Fuck it, she can call a cab if she has to.